Uribia, La Guajira: Evangelization

 The process of evangelizations of the Wayuu people restarted in 1887 with the return of the Capuchin friars under reverend friar José María de Valdeviejas.
 In 1905, Pope Pius X created the Vicariate of La Guajira and as first Vicar, friar Atanasio Vicente Soler y Royo in an attempt to "civilize" the Wayuu people.

 The friars the created the orphanages for Wayuu children beginning with the La Sierrita orphanage built in the Sierra Nevada de Santa Marta mountains in 1903; followed by the San Antonio orphanage in 1910 located by the Calancala River, Nazareth orphanage in the Serrania de Macuira mountains in 1913 creating a direct influence over the Rancherías of Guarrachal, El Pájaro, Carazúa, Guaraguao, Murumana, Garra patamana and Karraipía.
 While Nazareth had some control over the rancherías of Taroa, Maguaipa, Guaseipá and Alpanapause.
 The friars constantly visited the settlements inviting to attend mass.
 Wayuu children in the orphanage were educated with traditional European customs.
 Conflicts between the Wayuu people and the Colombian government decreased since then.
 In 1942 the village of Uribia celebrated for the first time Christmas and New Year's Eve.

 Official foundation

 Uribia was founded officially on March 1, 1935 by Captain Eduardo Londoño Villegas in honor of Colombian Liberal Party leader Rafael Uribe Uribe, prior to this the village was named Chitki in Wayuu language.
 The main plaza was created and named after Francisco de Paula Santander one of the leaders of the Colombian independence from Spain.

 Capital of the Special Commissary of La Guajira

 Uribia became a regional capital town of the Special Commissary of La Guajira until 1954, when the National Intendency of La Guajira was created and the capital transferred to Riohacha.

 Culture

 Uribia is predominantly inhabited by indigenous peoples pertaining to the Wayuu ethnic group.
 Cultural activities are directly related to them.
-The town celebrates the "Festival of the Wayuu Culture" from May 31 to June 1 every year.
+The city celebrates the "Festival of the Wayuu Culture" from May 31 to June 1 every year.